bazelbuild/rules_apple/doc/common_info.md

 *   `linkmaps`: This output group contains all linkmap files generated during the build, for the top level target **and** its embedded dependencies.
 To request this output group to be built, use the `--output_groups=+linkmaps` flag.
-In order to generate the linkmap files you still need to pass the `--objc_generate_linkmap` flag.
+Linkmap generation can be requested either per-target with the `generate_linkmap` attribute or globally with the `--objc_generate_linkmap` flag.

 ### dSYMs Generation {#apple_generate_dsym}